Harveth/Port-Ripper-Port-Scanner-/README.md

 ## Usage

-python main.py IP SP EP
+"python main.py IP SP EP"

 Where IP is the ip adddress of the host you wish to scan, SP is the starting port range, EP is the ending port range.